 Each research study is different.
 Each study tries to find answers to a specific question.
 Researchers must follow strict rules to decide who may take part in research.
 Not everyone with the disease or problem being studied can take part in a research study.
 If your doctor thinks you might qualify for a study, they may ask if you want to take part.
 Many patients also look for research studies on their own through websites or support groups.
 The Cedars-Sinai website provides information on clinical research.

 To be included in research, you must agree to take part.
 You may drop out of a research study at any time, even if you already agreed to participate.
 Saying no to participating in research will not change your standard of medical care at Cedars-Sinai in any way.
 If you have questions about participating, you may talk to your doctor, or to another doctor who is not a member of the research team, about your other choices.

 Cedars-Sinai also conducts nonmedical or nonintervention (observational) types of research.
-You could be asked to participate in a study as a "normal control," you could be asked for permission to allow researchers to collect information from your medical record, or you could be asked to fill out a questionnaire.
-Cedars-Sinai conducts many research studies where patients are simply asked for permission to use their leftover surgical or tissue specimens that would otherwise be discarded.
+For example, you could be asked to participate in a study as a "normal control," you could be asked for permission to allow researchers to collect information from your medical record or you could be asked to fill out a questionnaire.
+Cedars-Sinai conducts many research studies in which patients are simply asked for permission to use their leftover surgical or tissue specimens that would otherwise be discarded.

-Informed consent is the process that gives information to people who are thinking about taking part in research.
+Informed cconsent is the process that gives information to people who are thinking about taking part in research.
 After learning about the research, you should understand:

 - The purpose of the study

 - The possible benefits and risks of taking part in the study